Azure/ResourceModules/modules/storage/storage-account/blob-service/README.md

 ### Parameter: `restorePolicyDays`

-how long this blob can be restored.
+How long this blob can be restored.
 It should be less than DeleteRetentionPolicy days.
 - Required: No
 - Type: int
-- Default: `6`

 ### Parameter: `restorePolicyEnabled`